Foreigners Buy Property in Thailand

 A male foreigner, however, may marry a Thai woman to make this possible, as many foreign men already do.
 When he does, the ownership will belong to the Thai wife through the purchase made from her husband’s money.

-One more way and the most popular is for a foreigner to buy a Thai property is to form a company and buy the property through the company.
+One more way and the most popular is foreigners buy property in Thailand to form a company and buy the property through the company.
 But the condition is that the company should be at least 51% owned by Thais.
 Thai laws allow foreigners to own only 49% of the company at the most.